- Definition: (1) the state or quality of being kind; (2) an act of kindness.

 Since God is kind, the follower of Christ is to be kind.
 Being kind is part of being holy, a mark of what makes the Spirit-led person distinct from others.
 How does this show?

 Do acts of kindness for people.
 Give them little tastes of God's love.
 People actually like being treated kindly, as if they are valued.
 They can lay down at least some of their defenses, relax more, and feel comfortable.
 Most non-Christians have an expectation of being treated a bit more kindly by Christians, and are disappointed and sometimes even angry when they're not treated that way.
 While it's wrong to live according to others' expectations, it is a challenge we need to take to heart.
 Many practicing Orthodox Jews today do good deeds (mitzvot) as the opportunities present themselves in their daily lives, mainly because it is what God wants them to do.
 To them, doing good for others is more than a duty, it's also a prayer and a devotion.

 Being vicious can be fun.
 There's a visceral kick one gets from throwing knives at one's chosen enemies.
 Radio talk show hosts, including some supposedly "Christian" ones, live on it, and their fans feed off of it.
 Gossip circles spread the ugly words far and wide.
 Put-downs become an every-day part of life.
+The social media are home to thousands of 'trolls' - people who look for ways to make comments that cut other people down.
 But cruelty doesn't make you important, it just makes you cruel.